auth0/docs/articles/native-platforms/android.md

 ### 3. Register Native Authentication Handlers

 You can configure Lock to use other native Android apps to log the user in (e.g: Facebook, Google+, etc.).
-In order to do so, you'll need to register them with Lock after it's initialised.
+In order to do so, you'll need to register them with Lock after it's initialized.

 > If you don't want to use Facebook nor Google+ native authentication, please go directly to the [next step](#9)